aoloe/scribus-manual-development/SETP_setup_your_developing_environment.md

 # Set up your development environment

-The easiest way to get a development environment for contribution is to start on Linux.
+The easiest way to get a development environment for contribution is to work on Linux.
 You can choose to work on a machine with one of the several Linux distributions installed, or install one of the distributions in a virtual machine.

+In this chapter we will first go through the configuration of a Linux virtual machine on Mac OS X and Microsoft Windows, then explain how to

 Currently, the compilation of